Testing scenarios

 • Ensure that your transactions are flowing through the proper fraud system.
 There's no way for you to configure the JavaScript libraries or APIs to control this flow.
 So, before doing live testing, notify your Digital River representatives and they'll work with our fraud team to get everything set up correctly.

 • Provide your Digital River representative with any data you'd like positive or negative listed.
-For example, you can provide us email addresses that represent "good" customers.
+For example, you can provide us with email addresses that represent "good" customers.
 We'll then add those emails to a positive list.
 When orders with those values enter our fraud system, we'll let them pass through without any checks.
 Alternatively, you might want orders with certain IP addresses to be held for fraud review or rejected outright.
-If that's the case, you can give us with a list of those addresses and we'll add them to a negative list.
+If that's the case, you can give us a list of those addresses and we'll add them to a negative list.

 Last updated